hypernyan/eth_vlg/README.md

 ## MAC
 MAC interfaces PHY outside the FPGA with a GMII interface and with subsequent logic with `mac` interface defined in mac_vlg and MAC header information.
 FCS is handled by MAC too.
 ### Receive
 When receiving a packet, MAC checks for correct preamble and delimiter.
 After that, if the packet's destination MAC is equal to local MAC set by the MAC_ADDR parameter or if it's broadcast (xFF:...), `mac_vlg_rx` fills the MAC header fields: destination and source MAC addresses and Ethertype and passes the stripped packet and header information to ARP and IPv4.
+The data is passed with four signals: data, valid, sof and eof.
+It is in fact the same packet from PHY but with Preample, Ethernet header and FCS removed.

 MAC handler continiously recalculates the 32-bit Frame Check Sequence and compares it with the last four bytes received.
-If equal, MAC generates EOF indicating that packet reception is complete.
+If equal, MAC generates eof indicating that packet reception is complete.
 MAC also passes information extracted from Etherent header of the received packet in a mac_hdr structure.
 Based on Ethertype, for instance, subesquent handlers are triggered.
 ### Transmit
 The transmit part interfaces ARP and IPv4 through `buf_mng` arbiter.
 After writing a packet to `buf_mng`, it will trigger `mac_vlg_tx` to start creating a packet of ARP or IPv4 Ethertype.
 Ethernetheader as well as Preamble, SFD and FCS are appended to a frame and passed to PHY via phy interface.